PCI configuration space: Technical information

 One of the major improvements the PCI Local Bus had over other I/O architectures was its configuration mechanism.
 In addition to the normal memory-mapped and I/O port spaces, each device function on the bus has a configuration space, which is 256 bytes long, addressable by knowing the eight-bit PCI bus, five-bit device, and three-bit function numbers for the device (commonly referred to as the BDF or B/D/F, as abbreviated from bus/device/function).
 This allows up to 256 buses, each with up to 32 devices, each supporting eight functions.
 A single PCI expansion card can respond as a device and must implement at least function number zero.
 The first 64 bytes of configuration space are standardized; the remainder are available for vendor-defined purposes.
+Some high-end computers support more than one PCI domain (or PCI segment); each PCI segment supports up to 256 buses.
+A PCI segment may be referred to a PCI root bridge.

 In order to allow more parts of configuration space to be standardized without conflicting with existing uses, there can be a list of capabilities defined within the remaining 192 bytes of PCI configuration space.
 Each capability has one byte that describes which capability it is, and one byte to point to the next capability.
 The number of additional bytes depends on the capability ID.
 If capabilities are being used, a bit in the Status register is set, and a pointer to the first in a linked list of capabilities is provided in the Cap. pointer register defined in the Standardized Registers.

 PCI-X 2.0 and PCI Express introduced an extended configuration space, up to 4096 bytes.
 The only standardized part of extended configuration space is the first four bytes at 0x100 which are the start of an extended capability list.
 Extended capabilities are very much like normal capabilities except that they can refer to any byte in the extended configuration space (by using 12 bits instead of eight), have a four-bit version number and a 16-bit capability ID.
 Extended capability IDs overlap with normal capability IDs, but there is no chance of confusion as they are in separate lists.